EIS LEGISLATION AND LEGAL RULES AND CONDITIONS

 • farming or market gardening

-• holding, managing or occupying woodlands, any other forestry activities or timber production
+• holding, managing or occupying woodlands, any other forestry activities or

 • operating or managing hotels or comparable establishments or managing